adriano282/kafka-connect-cdc-example/README.md

 # Example of CDC using Kafka Connect

-This project is a example implementation of a CDC for SQLServer using Kafka Connect and MongoDB as sink.
+This project is a example implementation of a CDC (Change Data Capture) for SQLServer using Kafka Connect and MongoDB as sink.

 It's structured using Docker containers and docker-compose orquestrator tool.